emqx/eip/design/0005-stateless-brokers.md

 And transactions also become a challenge on distributed nodes.
 For example, to globally create session for a client-id, some synchronization mechanism like distributed locking might be necessary, which significantly affect the performance of session creation.

 All the above problems limit the scalability of the system.
-By breaking the system into different node types, we move the difficult work to the logic nodes and make the broker nodes stateless.
+By breaking the system into different node types, we move the difficult work to the core nodes and make the broker nodes stateless.
 This is a approach that improve the scalability by making part of the system linear scalable.

 ## Design

 ### Architecture

-This proposal suggests breaking the emqx into 3 node types: The (stateless) broker nodes, the (stateful) logic nodes and the centralized config-service node:
+This proposal suggests breaking the emqx into 3 node types: The (stateless) broker nodes, the (stateful) core nodes and the centralized config-service node:

 - Broker nodes are front-end nodes that handle the connections and do the parsing work.
 With this handling thousands of millions of connections are fairly easy, because adding/removing a broker node won't have to re-distribute the data partitions (shards), nor copying the replicas to the new node.
 Considering it is a common case that the number of connections may grow quickly in a short period of time, this is a nice feature and is good for deploying on infrastructures like AWS EC2.
 Dropping one or more broker nodes is also simple without worrying about any data loss.

 - All the configs like rules (emqx-rule-engine) and plugin settings are only managed in the centralized config service, so that we don't have to handle the consistency of configs between broker nodes.
 And the broker node don't have to persistent the configs, facilitating deployment in docker containers as no persistent volumes are necessary.

-- All other stateful processes such as session management, and any data set that needs to be partitioned such as the route table and trie table, are handled by logic nodes.
+- All other stateful processes such as session management, and any data set that needs to be partitioned such as the route table and trie table, are handled by core nodes.

 ```
                      +------------------------+